Susan Carmel Lehrman endows Chair in Russian History and Culture.

 - Conservative Judaism in America: A Biographical Dictionary and Sourcebook Westport, Conn.: Greenwood Press, 1988.

-- Historical consultant to the new National Museum of American Jewish History, Philadelphia, PA.
+- Founding historians' team, National Museum of American Jewish History, Philadelphia, PA.

 - Chair, Academic Council, American Jewish Historical Society (2000-2003)